bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-20-newsletter.md

 release candidates.*

-- [Bitcoin Core 26.1rc2][] is a release candidate for a maintenance release of the network's predominant full node implementation.
+- [Bitcoin Core 26.1rc2][] is a release candidate for a maintenance release of the network's predominant full node implementation. {% assign timestamp="55:51" %}

-- [Bitcoin Core 27.0rc1][] is a release candidate for the next major version of the network's predominant full node implementation.
+- [Bitcoin Core 27.0rc1][] is a release candidate for the next major version of the network's predominant full node implementation. {% assign timestamp="56:48" %}

 ## Notable code and documentation changes